How Do I Get Started With Meeting Other Musicians?

 4) TAKE MUSIC LESSONS

 Becoming a better musician draws other musicians towards you.
 Knowing the correct terminology, technique, music theory, and being a pliable musician is so much more desirable than someone who is a stick-in-the-mud.
 Wouldn't you want to be around musicians who are open to try out ideas?
 Plus, your music teacher might actually know people looking to jam!
+For example, there are a few WVS students listed on the homepage intersted in jamming.

 UH-OH.
 Somebody said they'd be down to meet.
 What do I do?